-VSI DECnet for OpenVMS Integrity server software is a System Integrated Product (SIP).
+VSI DECnet for Integrity server software is a System Integrated Product (SIP).
 DECnet for OpenVMS for Integrity servers is a component of the Base Operating Environment (BOE) on Integrity servers license bundle.

-DECnet-Plus for OpenVMS for Integrity servers is a component of the Base Operating Environment (BOE) on Integrity servers license bundle.
 The license for DECnet for OpenVMS for Integrity servers also grants the rights to use DECnet-Plus.
 Note that only one version of DECnet can be active on a single system at any one time.
 Both DECnet and DECnet-Plus allow OpenVMS systems to participate in network task-to-task communications for the purposes of transfer and copy of files, printing, the running of applications, etc.

 DECnet-Plus offers task-to-task communications, file management, downline system and task loading, network command terminals, and network resource sharing capabilities as defined in the DIGITAL Network Architecture (DNA) Phase V protocols.
-DECnet-Plus provides the newest DECnet features such as extended addressing and downline load performance enhancements.
+DECnet-Plus provides the newest DECnet features such as extended addressing and downline-load performance enhancements.
 DECnet-Plus integrates DECnet and OSI protocols and now provides a linkage to TCP/IP using Request for Comments (RFC) 1006 and RFC 1859.
-DECnet and OSI applications can now be run over DEC-net (NSP), OSI (CLNS), and TCP/IP transports.
+DECnet and OSI applications can now be run over DECnet (NSP), OSI (CLNS), and TCP/IP transports.
+For more information, see the Associated Products section of this QuickSpec.

-For further information, see the VSI DECnet-Plus for OpenVMS Software Product Description (SPD DO-VIBHAA-023), or the DECnet for OpenVMS Software Product Description (SPD DO-VIBHAA-024).
+For further information, see the DECnet-Plus for OpenVMS Software Product Description (SPD 50.45.xx), or the DECnet for OpenVMS Software Product Description (SPD 48.48.xx).